jcoronel94/CroReader/CroReader_v0.9/readme.md

-# Instructions
+# JAR download instructions

-To execute CroReader locally:
-1. go to the distros folder
+1. go to the distro folder
 2. click on CroReader.jar
 3. click view raw or download
 4. Download will start, open when complete